Generalizing matrix representations to fully heterochronous ranked tree shapes: Introduction

-The current literature lacks descriptive probability distributions on the space of fully heterochronous ranked tree shapes.
+Probability distributions on trees are important in phylogenetics, such as for maximum likelihood estimation and as priors in Bayesian inference.
+Examples of widely used probability distributions on isochronous phylogenetic trees include Kingman's coalescent model on ranked labeled tree shapes and Tajima's coalescent model on ranked unlabeled tree shape \citep{kingman1982coalescent, Tajima1983}.
+The current literature lacks descriptive probability distributions on the space of fully heterochronous ranked tree shapes beyond birth-death models that assume a uniform tree topology.
 To address this, we first introduce two parameter-free models: a backward-in-time coalescent model \citep{kingman1982coalescent}, and a forward-in-time model referred to here as diagonal top-down.
 These may be considered as null models.
 In the opposite direction, we exploit the iterative matrix construction to define highly flexible probability distributions with many free parameters on the space of fully heterochronous ranked tree shapes.
 This general construction can be specialized to a particular class of beta-splitting model \citep{aldous1996probability,sainudiin2016beta}.
 Future work will focus on fitting these flexible distributions via neural networks.

 The remainder of this article is structured as follows.
 In Section \ref{section.known} we provide definitions and review connections with the previous literature.
 In Section \ref{section.preliminaries} we introduce and provide examples of the types of matrices used here.
 In Section \ref{section.theorems} we state and prove theorems for various bijections, classify \textbf{F}-matrices by constraints on their entries, and constructively enumerate \textbf{F}-matrices.
 In Section \ref{section.enumeration} we describe two null distributions based on simple sampling schemes for fully heterochronous ranked tree shapes, define a highly flexible non-parametric family of probability distributions on \textbf{F}-matrices, and specialize this to a novel two-parameter family of distributions on ranked tree shapes.
 Lastly, in Section \ref{section.discussion} we give a brief discussion of results and directions for the future.